Configuration

 Grafana Dashboard

-We have created a set of Grafana dashboards that you can use to visualize the metrics collected by Flipt, including both server health and flag evaluation metrics.
+We provide a set of Grafana dashboards that you can use to visualize the metrics collected by Flipt, including both server health and flag evaluation metrics.

 You can find the dashboards in our grafana-dashboards repository.